MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

             [in] ICoreWebView2ContextMenuRequestedEventArgs* args);
     }

+    /// Raised to notify the host that the end user selected a custom ContextMenuItem.
+    /// CustomItemSelected event is raised on the specific `ContextMenuItem` that the end user selected.
     [uuid(49e1d0bc-fe9e-4481-b7c2-32324aa21998), object, pointer_default(unique)]
     interface ICoreWebView2CustomItemSelectedEventHandler : IUnknown
     {
-        /// Called to provide the event args when the end user selects on an dev-inserted context menu item.
+        /// Provides the event args for the corresponding event.
+No event args exist
+        /// and the `args` parameter is set to `null`.
         HRESULT Invoke(
             [in] ICoreWebView2ContextMenuItem* sender, [in] IUnknown* args);
     }